1Password vs Sticky Password: which one’s better?

 Encryption

-1Password has the lead here but both password managers are on top of their game when it comes to encryption.
-They have very similar approaches to guarding your data.
+Our 1Password review showed that it has the lead here, but both password managers use strong encryption.
+They take very similar approaches to guarding your data.

 Both 1Password and Sticky Password use 256-bit AES encryption to encrypt user data.
 AES-256 is one of the most secure ciphers and also the current industry standard.
-Additionally, the duo also uses PBKDF2 password hashing to shield your Master Password from brute force and dictionary attacks.
+The duo also uses PBKDF2 password hashing to shield your master password from brute force and dictionary attacks.

 Plus, both password managers were built on zero-knowledge architecture.
-This means that only you have access to your vault and the companies as well as their employees have no way to access or intercept your data.
+This means that only you have access to your vault, and the companies and their employees cannot access or intercept your data.

-However, 1Password has another trump card that gives it an advantage.
-With 1Password, you also get a 128-bit Secret Key that is used in tandem with your account password.
+However, 1Password has an added advantage.
+With 1Password, you also get a 128-bit secret key that is used alongside your account password.
 Given its 128 bits of entropy, your account password is impossible to guess.

 Multifactor security

 In 1Password’s case, you get several two-factor authentication (2FA) options.
 To start, the password manager allows 2FA with authenticator apps Authy and Microsoft Authenticator.
-Beyond that, it also supports 2FA using Duo Security where you confirm login requests via push notifications sent to your mobile device.
+Beyond that, it also supports 2FA using Duo Security, where you confirm login requests via push notifications sent to your mobile device, and it also lets you use a U2F-compatible security key, like a YubiKey or Google Titan, as your second authentication factor.

-As for Sticky Password, it boasts that it offers 2FA but fails to properly clarify the options available.
-That said, from digging through its Technical White Paper, press releases, and blogs, we know that it supports 2FA using a one-time PIN sent via email.
+As mentioned in our Sticky Password review, it boasts that it offers 2FA but fails to properly clarify the options available.
+That said, from digging through its technical documentation, press releases, and blogs, we know that it supports 2FA using a one-time PIN sent via email.
 Additionally, it also allows Google Authenticator for Android and iOS devices.

 Data storage

-In addition to just storing and managing your credentials, password managers also often double as a secure cloud storage vault for sensitive files.
-Between the two providers, 1Password’s data storage feature is more versatile and intuitive.
+In addition to storing and managing your credentials, password managers also often double as secure cloud storage vaults for sensitive files.
+Of the two providers, 1Password’s data storage feature is more versatile and intuitive.

 With 1Password, data storage is a straightforward affair.
-If you’re on its Personal or Families plan, you get 1GB of storage for things like photos, receipts, and wills.
+If you’re on its Individual or Families plan, you get 1GB of storage for things like photos, receipts, and wills.
 Meanwhile, Business users get 5GB of storage.
-Either way, each file must be under 2GB in size.

-In contrast, things are a tad more confusing with Sticky Password since it doesn’t provide data storage in the traditional sense.
+In contrast, things are a bit more confusing with Sticky Password since it doesn’t provide data storage in the traditional sense.
 Instead, you get a text-only Secure Memo feature that you can use to store information like login comments, membership details, and passport data.
-Since it’s text-based, you’ll have to manually fill the Memos up.
+Since it’s text-based, you’ll have to fill in the memos manually.

 Privacy policy